Sint-Oedenrode: The origin of the name 'Sint-Oedenrode'

-This woman was a mythical blind born Scottish, possibly Irish, daughter of king Eugenius VII, who around the year 700, along with a servant was sent on a pilgrimage on the mainland by her father.
+This woman was a mythical blind-born Scottish, possibly Irish, daughter of king Eugenius VII, who around the year 700, along with a servant was sent on a pilgrimage on the mainland by her father.

-Oda was miraculously cured from her blindness after she visited the tomb of Saint Lambert of Maastricht in Liège.
+Oda's blindness was miraculously cured after she visited the tomb of Saint Lambert of Maastricht in Liège.
 She decided she wanted to devote her life to the Christian God as a nun.
 She returned to her father who had decided a husband for her.
 Oda did not wish to marry as was her father's wish.
-In a desperate attempt of not marrying, she decided to flee to the mainland.
+In a desperate attempt to not marry, she decided to flee to the mainland.
 She started to travel from one place to another, wherever she could find silence for worshipping.
-Time on time she was disrupted in her worshipping by magpies, and she fled from the birds.
+Her worship was repeatedly disrupted by magpies, and she fled from the birds.

-Eventually she arrived in Toxandria (Austrasia) in a little settlement called Rode (old Dutch word for a man made open place in the woods), where the villagers built her a hut on the heath and she settled as a hermit.
+Eventually she arrived in Toxandria (Austrasia) in a little settlement called Rode (old Dutch word for a man-made open place in the woods), where the villagers built her a hut on the heath and she settled there as a hermit.
 After she died in 726 A.D. the villagers were getting pilgrims from the entire region, and started to call the place Sint-Oda's-Rode, which became Sint-Oedenrode in present-day speaking.